MagisterFleisher/pastR/README.md

 -- something to mean purrr:flatten
 -- something to mean %in%
 -- integrate the commonly used parts of the data.table package so it feels like R.

+## The name

+pastR sounds like the Albanian word for clean